Updated: 2026-08-08

 CriterionWeightScore /5WeightedRationale

-Seniority & vetting25525Stated 5+ year floor, no juniors, 50+ senior engineers; interview the exact engineer to confirm
+Seniority & vetting25525Senior engineering focus; interview the exact engineer to confirm role-specific depth

-Stack & domain fit20520Python-first with applied AI/LLM depth; specialist in the Anthropic and OpenAI model families — a direct match for this brief
+Stack & domain fit20520Python-first with applied AI/LLM depth; a member of the Claude Partner Network, plus OpenAI model-family implementation experience (no OpenAI partnership claimed): a direct match for this brief

 Trust, security & IP15412GDPR- and ISO 27001-aligned practices, clear IP/NDA expectations; alignment is not certification, so confirm terms in contract